HolisticWare-Applications/HolisticWare.WebSite.Notes/security/threat-modelling.md

         STRIDE

+            characteristics of the system (strngths and weakness)

                 Spoofing / Authentication

                     A threat action aimed at accessing the user of another’s credentials, such as username and password

                 Tampering / Integrity

                     A threat action that maliciously changes or modifies persistent data, such as database records or data in transit

-            Repudiation
+                Repudiation / Non-repudiation

+                    A threat action aimed at performing actions that lack the ability to be traced back to the malicious user.

-            Info Disclosure
+                Info Disclosure / Confidentiality

+                    A threat action with the intention of reading information that a user was not authorized to access.

-            Denial
+                Denial of Service / Availability

+                    A threat action attempting to prevent or deny legitimate access to valid users.

-            Elevation
+                Elevation / Authorization

+                    A threat action attempting to gain privileged access to a resource, typically to further unauthorized access to additional resources.

             when